spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/index.md

 # UI5 Excel Upload

 !!! warning
         **This control is still in beta**: Core functionality is given, but bugs may still occur and APIs may change!

 This control enables the mass upload of data and quick creations of records.
 It supports standard identification.
 The usage is independent of the backend, OData version, and Fiori scenario.
-Import is made possible by reading the Excel Files and using standard UI5 APIs.
+Import is made possible by reading the Excel Files and using standard digital APIs.
 The control will not submit the file but just the data from the Excel Files.
 The integration of the control is designed to be as simple as possible and, in the best case, requires no configuration.